beaverbuilder/documentation/docs/beaver-builder/management-migration/advanced-settings.md

 The Builder UI section allows you to enable or disable Beaver Builder user interface features.

+### Responsive Iframe UI

+Enable or disables the iframe UI for accurate responsive editing.
+May cause issues with legacy add-ons.

+:white_check_mark: Enabled by default.

 ### Outline Panel

 Enable or disable the Outline Panel in the Beaver Builder user interface.